pure-effect v0.8.0 GitHub →

 Retry as data

 Wrap any Effect with retry semantics.
-Because configuration is plain data, tests assert on it directly — no timers, no sleeps.
+Because the config is plain data, tests assert on it directly: no timers, no sleeps, no flaky timing.

 Parallel execution